ChanthMiao/ghc-wiki-mirror/cross-compilation/targets.md

 I have these questions:

+  - To make this picture happen, what part of Hadrian should I focus on?

+  - Is there any reason to limit a standalone RTS build to the host platform?
+I expect not.
+That is, if I'm running on AMD64, I should nevertheless be able to build an ARM package for the run-time system yes?
+(Provided I have a suitable toolchain installed.)

   - What sort of linker fu is used to be sure that generated code is linked with the correct version and way (and possibly target)?
     "ABI hashes"?
 How do they work?